-At Computational Tectonic Modeling (CTM) Lab, we aim to understand long-term evolution
+At Geodynamics Lab at CERI, we aim to understand long-term evolution of geological

-of geological structures in crust and lithosphere through numerical simulations.
+structures in crust and lithosphere through numerical simulations.
+This sub-field

 In one of the ongoing projects, we explored the conditions for the rider block formation